Fcmam5/algeria-api/README.md

 ## TODOs & Future Improvements/Features

+* Add Tamazight Translation
+* Use a DB instead of the JSON file
+* Build a dashboard to manage/correct data
 * Match each postal code withe its provinces
 * Add long/latt cordinates
 * Add XML File